-I’d just spent two years completing studies for a Ph.D, at the conclusion of which I was sent back to the Kimberley Region as District Director of Education.
+Nearly three decades ago, I was District Director of Education for the Kimberley in Western Australia’s far north.
+I’d just completed two years study leave to undertake a Ph.D, at the conclusion of which I was sent back to the Kimberley Region .
 About five months after my return, I received news that my Thesis had been accepted and I’d receive my invitation to the graduation ceremony shortly.
-The week after that, I went to visit schools in the Fitzroy Valley and the first was Djugerari, about 110 kms south east of Fitzroy Crossing, 60 kms off Highway One and 20 kms from Cherrabun Station.
+The week after that news, I went to visit schools in the Fitzroy Valley and the first was Djugerari, about 110 kilometres south-east of Fitzroy Crossing, 60 kilometres off Highway One and 20 kilometres south of Cherrabun Station.

 I stayed the night with the Principal, Jarred, but in the afternoon, received a phone call telling me I had to get to One Arm Point School, north of Broome, as quickly as possible.
-I rang the charter group in Fitzroy and organized a plane to leave Fitzroy at 7.30 the next morning.
+I rang the charter group in Fitzroy and organised a plane to leave Fitzroy at 7.30 am the next day.

-After about forty-five kms of travel that morning, the steering of the car began to feel strange.
+After about 45 kilometres, the steering of the car began to feel strange.
 I got out to the sight of a flat rear tyre.
-As rapidly as possible, I changed the tyre, only to see the spare start to sink until just a centimetre of air remained in it.
+As rapidly as possible, I changed the tyre, only to see the spare start to sink until the rim was just a centimetre off the ground.
 It was my fault.
-I should have checked the spare before leaving Kununurra and didn’t.
-I couldn’t see the spare lasting me into Fitzroy Crossing.
+I should have checked before leaving Kununurra and didn’t.
+I couldn’t see the spare lasting me until Fitzroy Crossing.
 Nor did I see it lasting the trip back to Djugerari.
-I figured I should press on to another small remote community about five kms ahead and see if someone there could help.
+I figured I should press on to another small remote community named Ngalingkadji about five kilometres ahead to see if someone there could help.

-When I drove in to the place, most people were still asleep.
-Only an Aboriginal man and woman were visible, sitting in front of a fire in the front yard of a house.
-Eventually, the man, who was about my age came to see me.
-He stood looking at me, saying nothing.
-As I spoke no Walmajarri or Gooniyandi and I figured his English was, at best, very basic pidjin, it was an extended silence.
+When At a speed of about ten kilometres per hour, I managed to get there, and drove into a community where most people were still asleep.
+Only an young Aboriginal man and woman were visible, sitting in front of a fire in the front yard of a house.
+Eventually, after much beckoning on my part, the man came to see me, but stood looking at me, saying nothing.
+As I spoke no Walmajarri or Gooniyandi and figured his English was, at best, basic pidjin, it was an extended silence.

-I figured it was up to me to state my purpose.
+I decided it was up to me to speak.

-“What you arks?”
+“What that been?”
 His words echoed his confused expression.

-I tried again, this time without words, pointing at my rear tyre and making a pumping action with my arms and hands.
+I tried again, this time without words, pointing at my rear tyre and miming a pumping action .

-After about ten seconds, his face indicated he had some sense of what I wanted and told me, “You been wait here.”
+After about ten seconds, his face indicated he had some sense of what I wanted and he told me, “You been wait.”

-When I made no move, he made a sound of disgust and waved exasperatedly to the other man, who came and took my end of the hose and the wire .
-After much twisting, he forced the end of the hose onto the tyre valve and held it there.
-To my horror, the last of the air began to hiss from the tyre.
-But before I could speak or act, the engine of the Land Rover roared into life and the tyre slowly began to rise again.
+At my lack of action, he made a sound of disgust and called exasperatedly in language to the other man who snatched the end of the hose and the wire I held and after much forcing and twisting got my end fixed and tied on the tyre valve.
+To my horror, the last of the air began to hiss from the tyre, but before I could speak or act, the engine of the Land Rover roared into life and the tyre slowly began to rise again.

-What these two men had done was to create a compressor, using a piston from the Land Rover engine to force air down the hose, with the wire tied to the end of the hose holding the valve open.
+What the pair had done was to create a compressor, using a piston from the Land Rover engine to force air down the hose, with the wire tied to the end of the hose holding the valve open.

-So there I was, Ph.D completed, but unable to fix a flat tyre.
-And there they were, probably what I’d call illiterate, but with mechanical wisdom beyond my comprehension.
+So there was I, Ph.D completed, but unable to pump up a flat tyre.
+And there they were, probably with limited literacy , but with mechanical wisdom beyond my comprehension.